Holle vs. Loulouka Formula: An Unbiased Comparison

-Notice how close Holle versus Loulouka are to one another in terms of all three macronutrients.
-Not only are both Loulouka and Holle in the WHO range for macronutrient content, they are basically identical to one another.
+Notice how close Holle and Loulouka are to one another in terms of all three macronutrients.
+Not only are both Loulouka and Holle in the WHO range for macronutrient content, but they are also basically identical to one another.
 This is very similar to what we found when comparing HiPP vs Holle baby formulas. and Holle vs Lebenswert baby formulas.

-✔️ Holle and Loulouka are Similar for macronutrient composition: carbohydrates, proteins, and fats.
+✔️ Holle and Loulouka are Similar in macronutrient composition: carbohydrates, proteins, and fats.

 For micronutrients, including not only vitamins and minerals but also Omega fatty acids, both Loulouka and Holle meet WHO international food standards.

-Note that international food standards dictate that infant formulas contain at least 300mg of linoleic acid (LA, Omega-6) and 50mg of alpha-linoleic acid (ALA, Omega-3) per 100kcal.
+Note that international food standards dictate that infant formulas contain at least 300mg of linoleic acid (LA, Omega-6) and 50mg of alpha-linolenic acid (ALA, Omega-3) per 100kcal.